gioblu/PJON/strategies/LocalUDP/README.md

 **Medium:** Ethernet port, wired or WiFi

 With the LocalUDP PJON strategy, multiple devices with Ethernet ports can use PJON to communicate with each other on a local subnet, wired or over WiFi or both.
+Take a look at the [video introduction](https://www.youtube.com/watch?v=cxEUqkK5BQg) for a brief showcase of its features.

 ####Why PJON over UDP?
 If a cabled or wireless Ethernet network exists, using this to let devices communicate can be easier than to pull new wires or utilize other radio communication modules.